Pain Care and Wellness Coaching

 The sessions are delivered live on-line.

-The next group will start on April 19th, from 4:30 - 6pm PST
+The next group will start in December.

 It will run for 8 weeks and each session is 90 mins long.